 How are these days divided between parents?

 Parents are encouraged to split these days equally between them.
-If you do this, you will be entitled to an additional equality bonus.

 The only exception to this rule is for single parents with sole custody.
 In these cases, the parent can take all 480 days leave.